henriquecustodia/blog/src/posts/let-s-talk-about-standalone-components-in-angular.md

 With this approach, we need to change how we set the providers in the application as well.
 Let's see this in the next topic.

-### Setting a provider to the application
+### Setting providers to the application

 Yep, a lot of things have changed! 😁

-This function has a second parameter that allow us to add some configuration to the application.
+The  `bootstrapApplication` function has a second parameter that allows us to add some configuration to the application.

 Let's see the typescript declaration of it.